B-Bajramovic/alphafold3-for-IBL/README.md

 ## 1. input
 ---

 AF3 accepts input in JSON format.
-For proteins, we have a script that converts fasta to json.
-It can take multiple fasta files at once if you refer to the directory containing the files.
-There are some default settings to the script that you can adjust once you understand what you are doing.
+You can input single proteins, PPI-complexes, as well as ligands and ions.
+To make this more convenient I have prepared a script to automate FASTA to JSON conversion, prepare SBATCH subsmission script for SLURM, and a few more advanced, optional features.

 Requirements for the script are
 - Python3.10+
 - Bio (python package, can be installed in conda using: conda install Bio -c bioconda)

 ```
-python AF3_job_prepare.py --prey /path/to/directory/with/fasta/files --project name_of_project --make-sbatch --job-dirs
+python AF3_prepare.py --prey /path/to/directory/with/fasta/files --project name_of_project --make-sbatch --job-dirs

 ```
 The full options of the script are a bit intimidating, but to begin you only need --prey, which refers to your fasta file, and --project, which is the directory into which your json file will go and your AlphaFold3 output later on.
 The --make-sbatch and --job-dirs options let the python script prepare the slurm job for you.